ai4immuno/ai4immuno.github.io/index.md

 ---

-## Overview
-We would like to extend a warm welcome to scientists coming from a wide range of coding backgrounds!

-For better or worse, artificial intelligence (AI) has become irrevocably woven into the fabric of our daily lives.
-What was once a concept confined to the realms of science fiction is now a ubiquitous reality.
-Take, for instance, AI chatbots like ChatGPT, which reached 100 million households in a matter of months, a feat that has taken landline telephones 75 years to accomplish.
-The proliferation of AI tools in the commercial market shows no signs of slowing down anytime soon, making it impossible for the academic community to keep pace with the hundreds, if not thousands, of new tools being released daily.

 ## The Promise of AI in Immunology

-## Modules for Using AI Tools

-In this rapidly evolving landscape, AI has become an indispensable part of the scientific discovery process, from the initial stages of brainstorming and hypothesis generation to text editing, summarizing notes, cleaning data, writing, and debugging code, assisting in analysis, and beyond.
-Regardless of one’s academic discipline, the urgent question that every field faces is how to implement these AI tools into research practices and provide comprehensive technical training for students, faculty, and staff.
-Consequently, there is a pressing need to expand and enhance educational resources that serve as gateways to bridge the ever-widening computational literacy gap.

-## State of Computational Immunology

 Fields like computational biology, genomics, and cheminformatics have made considerable progress in establishing robust computing frameworks over the past several decades.
 In contrast, the field of computational immunology, although relatively nascent, holds immense potential due to its rich data landscape and inherent complexity.
 Thus, there is a unique opportunity for scientists to utilize AI tools to enhance research productivity in powerful, unprecedented ways.

-## AI Tools vs. AI Models

-TODO

 We center a holistic approach by advocating for AI-powered tools and training that empower immunologists to tackle the data-driven complexities of their discipline with confidence and competence.

 Within this context, we delve into how AI software tools can serve as invaluable assistive technologies, breaking down disciplinary barriers and helping scientists overcome steep learning curves.

-## Real-World Examples
+## Modules for Using AI Tools

+In this rapidly evolving landscape, AI has become an indispensable part of the scientific discovery process, from the initial stages of brainstorming and hypothesis generation to text editing, summarizing notes, cleaning data, writing, and debugging code, assisting in analysis, and beyond.
+Regardless of one’s academic discipline, the urgent question that every field faces is how to implement these AI tools into research practices and provide comprehensive technical training for students, faculty, and staff.
+Consequently, there is a pressing need to expand and enhance educational resources that serve as gateways to bridge the ever-widening computational literacy gap.

 Additionally, we present real-world examples gathered from various social media platforms, showcasing how scientists can leverage these instances to craft domain-specific applications.
 Our inspiration stems from users on platforms such as Reddit and X/Twitter, who have used AI tools, such as ChatGPT and GitHub Copilot, to create entire applications and small-scale software demos, often without extensive prior programming knowledge.

-## AI for Immunology Scenarios

- TODO

 ## Learning Resources

 Furthermore, we provide a complementary website containing learning modules and supplementary educational resources.
 Our goal is to prepare future immunologists to take the lead in developing the computational immunology infrastructure, a challenge they are uniquely positioned to strategize and address as domain experts.
 Generative AI applications are fundamentally reshaping the way scientists across disciplines approach research problems, and it is essential that we equip the next generation with the tools, knowledge, and agency they need to thrive in this evolving environment.

+## Contact & Contribute
+We welcome feedback and suggestions from the community!
+To contact us, please reach out with any feedback: [ai4immuno [at] gmail.com](ai4immuno@gmail.com)

+We are creating a submission form to accept suggestions about new resources, papers, and/or case studies to feature on the website.

+## Join the Discussion
+Make suggestions or ask questions directly on the [AI4Immuno Github Repo](https://github.com/ai4immuno/ai4immuno.github.io/discussions)